About VideoEV

 The OCPP 2.0.1 window is open for exactly one cycle.

 The US charging network is still being built.
-Most operators right now are running infrastructure at a loss, watching for any recurring revenue that doesn't require them to hire a media sales team.
-OCPP 2.0.1 is the standard being deployed at scale — the first version of the protocol that exposes enough vehicle data to make audience targeting actually work.
+Most CPOs are running infrastructure at a loss, looking for any recurring revenue that doesn't require a sales org.
+OCPP 2.0.1 is the first version of the charging protocol that exposes enough vehicle-level data to make programmatic audience targeting work at scale.

-That window, before two or three platforms consolidate the inventory, is short.
-The attribution layer, the programmatic stack, and the CPO relationships all exist.
-The product is live.
-The inventory is real.
+That window, before two or three platforms consolidate the inventory , is short.
+The attribution layer, the programmatic stack, and CPO relationships are in place.
+VideoEV is in active pilot on OCPP- compatible hardware.
 What comes next is scale.

 Get in touch